Bannatyne Manuscript: People associated with the manuscript

+Catherine Bannatyne

 Catherine Bannatyne, a Scottish noblewoman who lived during the late fifteenth and early sixteenth century and was the sister of George Bannatyne, may have been part of the collection's original audience.
 Prosopographers believe this to be the case because her husband's name is included in an appendix of relatives and acquaintances that George attached to the manuscript.
-Catherine was the daughter of James Bannatyne of Kirktown of Newtyle (1512-1584), a lawyer and burgess of Edinburgh.
-She was one of 23 children born to him and his first wife, Catherine Telfer (1522-1570).
+Catherine was the daughter of James Bannatyne of Kirktown of Newtyle (1512–1584), a lawyer and burgess of Edinburgh.
+She was one of 23 children born to him and his first wife, Catherine Telfer (1522–1570).
 Catherine married William Stewart, and they had a son named Sir Lewis Stewart of Kirkhill.
 He became a servant to the royal Stewarts, and a collector of manuscripts.